 Valéria Machado (BSc Universidade Federal do Rio Grande do Sul 2018)

 Valéria recently graduated at UFRGS.
+She will now start her MSc at PPGBAN, UFRGS.
+Her dissertation will focus on biogeographical aspects of the Mammalia.
 She is interested in ecology, behavior and conservation of mammals.
-Her main research interests are related to the diversity of reproductive behaviour and parental care in mammals and the genetic and epigenetic factors related to the behavioural phenotype.
+During her graduation she studied the diversity of reproductive behaviour and parental care in mammals and the genetic and epigenetic factors related to the behavioural phenotype.

-Jordani is a scientific initiation student at BiMa-Lab.
+Jordani graduated in Biological Sciences at UFRGS.
+He will now continue his studies at BiMaLab during his MSc at PPGBAN, UFRGS, He was a scientific initiation student at BiMa-Lab.
 He is interested in the evolution, ecology and conservation the Carnivora.
 Currently he is studying the ecology of the Procyonidae.

 Carlos Fonseca (PhD Universidade de Aveiro 2004)